ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 The TEEP/HTTP Client need not know whether the TEE actually has the TA installed.

+Finally, the TEEP Agent responds to the TEEP/HTTP Client as in {{request-ta}}.
-The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
+Specifically, the TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
 The TAM URI passed back may or may not be the same as the TAM URI, if any, provided by the TEEP/HTTP Client, depending on the TEEP Agent's configuration.
 If they differ,